 1966, The Monkees made their live debut at the International Arena, Honolulu.

 1967, Pink Floyd performed two shows at the Theatre Royal in Nottingham, England.
-Syd Barrett missed the first show, and Davy O’List of the The Nice stepped in and ad-libbed with the Floyd before Barrett arrived in time for the second performance.
+Syd Barrett missed the first show, and Davy O’List of the The Nice stepped in and ad-libbed with the band before Barrett arrived in time for the second performance.

 1969, The Rolling Stones recorded “Brown Sugar” at Muscle Shoals studios.
 The single went on to be number one.
 The song was written by Mick Jagger with Marsha Hunt in mind.
 Hunt was Jagger’s secret girlfriend and mother of his first child Karis.